Below you’ll find excerpts from articles written by our staff, that are published each month in the Parent Express.

 Take a Hike, February 2015

 “Baby, it’s cold outside.”
 This is a phrase we’ve been hearing a lot of recently.
-Unfortunately, the cold keeps many folks indoors in the winter, watching TV or playing computer games, when they could be in the great out-of-doors enjoying the wonders that are found in the wintertime cold.
+Unfortunately, the cold keeps many folks indoors in the winter, watching TV or playing computer games with different sites online that show you how to play overwatch and more, when they could be in the great out-of-doors enjoying the wonders that are found in the wintertime cold.
 The winter months are a wonderful time to explore the woods for families.
 View the full article HERE!

 Enjoying Nature in Unlikely Times, January 2015